ukaea/parallel-preprocessor/wiki/BuildOnLinux.md

 ## Install Dependencies

-Note **Ubuntu and Fedora docker images with all dependencies are ready for quick testing.**
+Note **Ubuntu and Fedora Dockerfile with all dependencies are ready for quick testing.**

 ### Install from the pre-built binary package